 In 1979 the Kleefeld Contemporary began to regularly acquire works on paper with modest acquisition funds augmented by university allocations, grants, and private donations.
 These works are a documentary record of the university's arts involvement, and a vital resource for students, scholars, curators, community members and supporters.

 Carolyn Campagna Kleefeld Collection

-Carolyn Campagna Kleefeld gifted 120 of her artworks to the permanent collection in addition to the Carolyn Campagna Kleefeld Archives, which also includes a complete set of her twenty published books.
+A selection of paintings and drawings by the artist Carolyn Campagna Kleefeld have been donated to the permanent collection of the museum in addition to the Carolyn Campagna Kleefeld Archives, which include a complete set of Kleefeld's twenty published books.
 Her art portfolio includes an extensive and diverse body of paintings and drawings, ranging in style from Expressionist to Abstract to Figurative.
 Kleefeld’s award-winning art is in the permanent collections of The Downey Museum of Art, Pepperdine University’s Frederick R. Weisman Art Museum, The Henry Miller Memorial Library in Big Sur and The Dylan Thomas Theatre in Swansea, Wales, and others.